Harmonized Commodity Description and Coding System

 Do You Know What Harmonized System (HS) Shipping Codes Are?

-If you are an exporter of products and know your HS codes, you can quickly get more insights on growing your international sales.
+If you are an exporter of products and know your HS codes, you can quickly gain more insights on growing your international sales.
 For example, by looking at import volume trends and country price levels.

 How many Harmonized System (HS) codes are there?